 - Calculate a revised (lower) January total commission

 - Calculate a negative January commission delta (adjustment)

 - Work with payroll to execute this negative January adjustment

 - Explain the negative January adjustment in June commission statements

 Now suppose that in June you had cancellations not just for January deals, but also for February & March deals.
 It gets messy.
 Commission software such as Sales Cookie can automate this process for you.
 For example, if you issued a specific per-deal commission amount, we can lookup the original amount and issue a corresponding negative claw back.
 But if you paid a bonus (based on overall January attainment), you do need to fully recalculate affected past periods.

 How To Implement Clawbacks Correctly

-The correct approach is to stop trying to handle cancellations in a retroactive manner.
-Instead, simply track cancellations as new events with a negative amount, and apply them to the period during which the cancellation was confirmed.
+One approach we recommend is to stop trying to handle cancellations in a retroactive manner.
+Instead, simply track cancellations as new sales events with a negative amount, and apply them to the period during which the cancellation was confirmed.

-Consider the same example of a June commission statement, with a canceled January deal.
-You would record the cancellation as a negative deal with a June (not January) effective date.
-Note that you are still penalizing reps for the cancellation.
-The only difference is that you are doing it non-retroactively.
+Consider the same example.
+We’re in June and just discovered that a January deal was cancelled.
+Our recommendation is to record this cancellation as a negative deal, with a June (not January) effective date.
+June commissions will be penalized because of this cancellation.
+The main difference is that you are doing it non-retroactively.